-Key files contain time information related to rolling keys.
+You may remember that in the above description of this method, we said that time information related to rolling keys is stored in the key files.
 This is placed there by dnssec-keygen when the file is created, and it can be modified using dnssec-settime.
 By default, only a limited amount of timing information is included in the file, as illustrated in the examples in the previous section.